Kate McCarthy: AFL Women's career

 McCarthy was taken with the number 82 pick by Brisbane in the 2016 AFL Women's draft.
 She made her debut in the Lions' inaugural game against Melbourne at Casey Fields in the opening round of the 2017 AFL Women's season.
 McCarthy is noted for her speed and ability to kick the ball accurately while sprinting.

 At the end of the season, McCarthy was listed in the 2017 All-Australian team.

 Brisbane signed McCarthy for the 2018 season during the trade period in May 2017.

 In April 2019, McCarthy joined expansion club St Kilda, along with fellow Brisbane player Nat Exon.

 In May 2022, McCarthy was delisted by St Kilda to allow her to explore her options.
 Following her delisting, she was signed by expansion club Hawthorn as a delisted free agent.
 At the conclusion of the season, on January 12th 2023 McCarthy retired from the sport after 7 seasons at the highest level.

+Post-playing career

+In February 2026, McCarthy launched a football-focused podcast on the iHeartRadio network called AL, Kate & All Their Mates with musician and football aficionado Alex Lahey.